 How can you use assistant practitioners to meet patient needs?

-An assistant practitioner is a non-occupational specific role that has been developed to assist organisations to deliver high quality, patient centred care in a variety of settings.
+An assistant practitioner is a non-occupational specific role that has been developed to assist organisations to deliver high quality, patient-centred care in a variety of settings.
 Although they are not registered practitioners they have a high level of skill through their experience and training.
 They can support employers in areas of skill shortages or where there are recruitment difficulties.
-Assistant practitioners can provide a career pathway for healthcare assistants coming into the assistant practitioner role, or as a route to registered professional roles such as a nurse, dietitian, physiotherapist, or healthcare science practitioner.
+Assistant practitioners can provide a career pathway for healthcare assistants, or as a route to registered professional roles such as a nurse, dietitian, physiotherapist, or healthcare science practitioner.

 The Skills for Health Core standards for assistant practitioners state that assistant practitioners: "have a required level of knowledge and skill beyond that of the traditional healthcare assistant or support worker.
 The assistant practitioner would be able to deliver elements of health and social care and undertake clinical work in domains that have previously only been within the remit of registered professionals